 While maintaining its neutral status, Austria is engaged in the NATO Partnership for Peace program.
 Austrian troops are deployed in a range of NATO missions but Austria has no plans to join NATO.
 Austria was a member of the UN Human Rights Council for the 2011-2014 term.
 Its last term on the UN Security Council was 2009-10.
 Austria is the 2017 chair of the OSCE.

 Austrian Development Cooperation (ADC) strategies and programs are developed by the Federal Ministry for Europe, Integration and Foreign Affairs and implemented through the Austrian Development Agency (ADA).
-ADC aims at reducing poverty, conserving natural resources and promoting peace and human security in partner countries across Africa, Asia, South Eastern and Eastern Europe and the Caribbean.
-The Austrian Government has committed to achieving the 0.7 per cent ODA/GNI target in its Work Program 2013-18.
+ADC’s aims include reducing poverty, conserving natural resources and promoting peace and human security in partner countries across Africa, Asia, South Eastern and Eastern Europe, and the Caribbean.
+The Austrian Government has committed to achieving the 0.7 per cent ODA/GNI target in its Work Program 2013-18 and has signed the UN 2030 Agenda for Sustainable Development.

 Austria has had links with Australia since the beginning of European settlement.
 Austrians visited Australia as members of scientific, diplomatic and religious missions in the late 18th and 19th centuries.
 Most Austrian migration to Australia took place between the end of World War II and 1960.
 Today, the relationship is marked by strong people-to-people links with around 42,500 Australians of Austrian ancestry.

-Austria is a magnet for Australian artists and musicians.
-In 2005, Australian conductor Simone Young became the first woman to conduct the Vienna Philharmonic Orchestra since 1935, and the first woman to conduct at the Vienna State Opera since the end of World War II.
-The Vienna Philharmonic Orchestra made a second successful tour of Australia in 2011.
-The Australian Chamber Orchestra (ACO), the Sydney Theatre Company, Back-to-Back Theatre, the Belvoir Theatre and Indigenous performers such as the Djuki Mala dance group and didgeridoo player William Barton are some of the many Australian groups that have recently performed in Austria.
+Austria is an attractive destination for Australian artists and musicians.
+In 2017, the Australian Gondwana Indigenous Children’s Choir performed joint concerts with the Vienna Boys Choir in Vienna.
+The Australian Chamber Orchestra, conductor Simone Young, the Sydney Theatre Company, Back-to-Back Theatre, the Belvoir Theatre and Indigenous performers such as the Djuki Mala dance group and didgeridoo player William Barton are some of the many Australian groups and individuals that have performed in Austria.

 Australia has a number of bilateral agreements with Austria, including on social security, double taxation, mutual legal assistance, and aviation.
 Texts of bilateral agreements are available at the AUSTLII website.